 If you like to drink your ethically sourced coffee from local roasters, check out Greater Good's flagship cafe in East Austin.
 In 2019, Food & Wine Magazine named Greater Goods the best coffee in Texas, and Roast Magazine recognized them as their 2021 Micro Roaster of the Year.

-This spacious coffee shop offers plenty of seating and natural light, though I don't find the seating options as comfortable as other spots on this list.
-A portion of the proceeds from the sale of coffee bags goes to support local charities, including the Central Texas Food Bank, the Autism Society of Central Texas, and Austin Pets Alive!
+This spacious coffee shop offers plenty of seating and natural light, though the seating isn't as comfortable as those at other spots on this list.
+Proceeds from selling coffee bags support local charities, including the Central Texas Food Bank, the Autism Society of Central Texas, and Austin Pets Alive!

 South Austin